A COMPARATIVE PHYTOCHEMICAL APPROACH FOR SUBSTITUTION OF STEM BARK WITH SMALL BRANCHES IN BUCHANANIA LANZAN FOR MEDICINAL USEHTML Full Text

 *Values are expressed as Mean ± SD

 HPTLC profile of n-hexane extract of stem bark and small branches Table 4 and Fig. 3 showed no band and two bands, respectively when visualized under UV at 254 nm.
-At UV 366 nm stem bark and small branches showed two and four bands, respectively out of which one band at Rf 0.64 (florescent blue) was found similar.
+At UV 366 nm stem bark and small branches showed two and four bands, respectively out of which one band at Rf 0.64 (fluorescent blue) was found similar.

-Visualization under white light after derivatization with anisaldehyde sulphuric acid reagent, stem bark and small branches showed three and five bands, respectively and all the three bands at Rf 0.43 (purple), 0.52 (blue), 0.87 (blue) of stem bark were found present in small branches.
+Visualization under white light after derivatization with anisaldehyde sulphuric acid reagent, stem bark, and small branches showed three and five bands, respectively and all the three bands at Rf 0.43 (purple), 0.52 (blue), 0.87 (blue) of stem bark were found present in small branches.

 FIG. 3: HPTLC PROFILE OF n-HEXANE EXTRACTS OF STEM BARK AND SMALL BRANCHES OF B. LANZAN.
 (TRACK 1: STEM BARK, TRACK 2: SMALL BRANCHES)